 Either Fujichrome or Ektachrome HCT targets seem to reproduce AgfachromeTM, Ektachrome and Kodachrome originals quite well on Heidelberg (Hell) 3000-series and Fuji (Crosfield) Drum scanners.
-Other scanners like the ICG drum scanner and most CCD desktop scanners require custom Ektachrome or Fujichrome profiles for optimum color matching.
+ICG drum scanners and most CCD or CMOS flat-bed scanners use slightly narrower-band RGB filters and may benefit from custom Ektachrome or Fujichrome profiles for optimum color matching.
 If only one emulsion is chosen for general use, pick the film type you scan most often.